ohad13/ATP-PartC/README.md

 Generate a new maze by inserting the wanted size, and click generate.
-After click, generate the timer to start run.
+After click on the generate button, the timer start running.